Aaron Raskin: Works

 Raskin has had seven books published to date, and they have been translated into Spanish, Portuguese, German, Polish, and now being translated into Hebrew.
 His latest book is Simanim, Parsha Mnemonics: Decoding the Number of Verses in the Torah Portion, published January 1, 2022.
 It explores the connection between the mnemonic, the number of pesukim and the theme of the parshah.
-Currently he is working on A Daily Guide for a More Meaningful Life, which aims to guide Noahides and inspire the nations of the world with daily tools, starting with the Modeh Ani prayer to thank and acknowledge the Almighty G-d for granting us another day, and guiding us throughout the entire day until retiring at night, when one returns the soul back to G-d.
-It includes business ethics and charity.
+Currently he is working on A Daily Guide for a More Meaningful Life, which includes business ethics and charity.

 Other books published include the following:

 On March 8, 2020, Parsha Mnemonics was published, and it is available on Amazon.com.

 In March 2017, Thank You, G-d for Making Me a Woman, now also available on Kindle through Amazon.com.
 This book aims to show that it is a mistaken belief that Judaism values the male contribution to its daily liturgy and life more than the female.
 In a clear and compassionate style, it lays out traditional observance and new scholarship with simple language.
 Ultimately, the Jewish woman's role as ubiquitous force in daily life becomes clear: her power is subtle, mystical, transformative.
 Her role isn't marginal, it's essential.